OneIdentity/safeguard-ps/README.md

 One Identity Safeguard Powershell module and scripting resources.

 ## Getting Started
+This Powershell module is published to [PowerShell Gallery](https://www.powershellgallery.com/) to facilitate install.

 Once you have loaded the module, you can connect to Safeguard using the `Connect-Safeguard` cmdlet.
 If you do not have SSL properly configured, you must use the `-Insecure` parameter to avoid SSL trust errors.